Aeschynomene falcata (Poir.) DC.

-Combines with low growing dense pastures and more open erect grasses in low fertility situations.
+Combines with low growing dense forages and more open erect grasses in low fertility situations.
 Favoured by heavy grazing.

 Possesses a high degree of resistance to Amnemus weevil (Amnemus quadrituberculatus) and is resistant to root knot nematodes (Meloidogyne spp.).
 Can be attacked by anthracnose (Colletotrichum sp.) during extended wet weather.
 Seedlings are susceptible to damping off caused by fungi such as Rhizoctonia sp. and Pythium sp.

-Seed is eaten and spread by cattle into new pastures.
-In larger areas with an environment well suited to A. falcata , seedlings can appear in significant numbers considerable distances from the source stand of seed.
+Seed is eaten and spread by cattle into new forages.
+In larger areas with an environment well suited to , seedlings can appear in significant numbers considerable distances from the source stand of seed.

 Low - spreads easily, but not aggressive.

-Yields generally low, around 1-2 t/ha DM, up to 5 t/ha DM under good conditions.
+Yields generally low, around 1‒2 t DM/ha, up to 5 t DM/ha under good conditions.

 Augments low quality grass pastures.